 Interdisciplinary research based on large-scale trials and research projects is becoming increasingly important, particularly when it comes to combining basic and clinical research.
 The DZHK provides the framework for precisely these sorts of projects.
-The MDC is one of the DZHK’s Berlin-based partner institutions.
+The Max Delbrück Center is one of the DZHK’s Berlin-based partner institutions.

 In terms of statistics, cardiovascular diseases remain the most prevalent severe chronic disease in our society.
 Coronary heart disease, myocardial infarction (heart attacks), and heart failure are still the most frequent causes of death.

-The DZHK’s founding agreement was signed by Prof. Thomas Eschenhagen of the University Medical Center Hamburg-Eppendorf, who now also holds the position of Chairman of the Board at the DZHK; Prof. Gerd Hasenfuß of the Heart Center at the University Medical Center Göttingen; and Prof. Walter Rosenthal, who was then a member of the MDC’s Board of Directors.
-Today, the MDC is represented on the DZHK Board of Directors by Vice Director Thomas Sommer.
+The DZHK’s founding agreement was signed by Prof. Thomas Eschenhagen of the University Medical Center Hamburg-Eppendorf, who now also holds the position of Chairman of the Board at the DZHK; Prof. Gerd Hasenfuß of the Heart Center at the University Medical Center Göttingen; and Prof. Walter Rosenthal, who was then a member of the Board of Directors of the Max Delbrück Center.
+Today, the Max Delbrück Center is represented on the DZHK Board of Directors by Director (interim) Thomas Sommer.

 The DZHK is organized as an association, with that regulate its activities.
 It receives 90 percent of its funding from the federal government and 10 percent from the respective states where its partner institutions are located.